VitoCammarata/YTManager/README.md

 Questo progetto è in continua evoluzione!
 Ecco alcune delle funzionalità previste:
 -   Interfaccia Grafica (GUI) per un utilizzo ancora più semplice.
--   Scelta del formato di download (video MP4, altri formati audio).
--   File di configurazione per salvare playlist e impostazioni.
+-   File di configurazione per salvare le impostazioni preferite.
--   Download paralleli per aggiornare più playlist contemporaneamente.
+-   Download e aggiornamenti concorrenti per gestire più operazioni contemporaneamente.
 -   ...e altro ancora!

 Hai un'idea o hai trovato un bug?
 Apri una **[Issue](https://github.com/VitoCammarata/YTManager/issues)**!
 I suggerimenti sono sempre benvenuti.

 ---

 <a name="english"></a>
 ## 🇬🇧 YTManager (English Version)

 ### Description

-A cross-platform application to easily and robustly download and synchronize your YouTube playlists into local MP3 files.
+A cross-platform application for simply and robustly downloading and synchronizing your YouTube videos and playlists to local files.

-YTManager allows you to keep a local copy of your favorite playlists.
-It offers two main features:
+YTManager allows you to keep a local copy of your favorite content, offering full control over the format and management of your library.

-1.  **Download:** Downloads an entire playlist, converting each video into a high-quality MP3 file and **automatically embedding the video's thumbnail as the cover art (album art)**.
-The process is resilient and can be resumed if interrupted.
+### Key Features

+*   📥 **Complete Playlist Management:**
+    *   **Download:** Download an entire playlist, converting each video to your chosen format.
-2.  **Update:** Synchronizes an already downloaded folder with its online counterpart.
+    *   **Update:** Synchronize a previously downloaded folder with its online version.
 It adds new videos, removes deleted ones, and reorders files to match the current playlist order.

+*   🎬 **Single Video Downloads:**
+    *   Not just playlists!
+You can quickly download one or more individual videos by providing their URLs.

+*   🎧 **Wide Choice of Formats:**
+    *   Choose the format you prefer.
+YTManager supports both **audio** formats (like `mp3`, `m4a`, `flac`) and **video** formats (like `mp4`, `mkv`).

+*   🖼️ **Cover Art and Metadata Included:**
+    *   For audio formats, the video's thumbnail is **automatically embedded as the file's cover art**, making your music library look beautiful and organized.

+*   🛡️ **Safe and Robust:**
+    *   The update process is protected by an **automatic backup system**.
+If anything goes wrong, your folder is restored to its original state, so you never lose a file.

-**⚠️ Important Note:** The script works exclusively with **public or unlisted playlists**.
-Private playlists are not supported because the application does not implement a login feature, thus ensuring user privacy by not requiring access to their YouTube account.
+**⚠️ Important Note:** The application works exclusively with **public or unlisted playlists and videos**.
+Private content is not supported because the application does not implement a login system, thus guaranteeing user privacy by not requiring access to your YouTube account.

 ### How to Use

 1.  **Download the latest version** from the [**Releases**](https://github.com/VitoCammarata/YTManager/releases) section of this repository.
-2. Choose the file appropriate for your operating system.
+2. Choose the appropriate file for your operating system.
-3. Place the executable in the folder where you want to store your playlists.
+3. Place the executable in the folder where you want to store your downloads.
 4. Run the program and follow the on-screen instructions:
     *   **On Windows:** Double-click the `YTManager.exe` file.
-A terminal window will open automatically for you to interact with the program.
+A terminal will automatically open to interact with the program.
     *   **On Linux:** Open a terminal in the folder where you placed the file and run it with the command `./YTManager`.

 ### Behind the Scenes: Support Files

-To ensure safe operation, YTManager creates a few support files and folders.
+To ensure safe operation, YTManager creates a few support files and folders within your playlist directories.

--   **State File (`.json`):** A hidden state file is created in each folder (e.g., `.PlaylistName.json` on Linux, or `PlaylistName.json` on Windows, made hidden by the system).
-This file is crucial for synchronization.
+-   **State File (`.json`):** A hidden state file (e.g., `.PlaylistName.json`) is created in each playlist folder.
+This file is essential for synchronization.
+On Windows, this file may be visible during download or update operations.
--   **Temporary Folder:** During downloads, files are processed in a temporary folder (`.tmp` on Linux, `tmp` on Windows), which is also hidden.
-It is automatically deleted when the process is complete.
+-   **Temporary Folder (`.tmp`):** During the download process, files are processed in a temporary folder, which is automatically deleted upon completion.
--   **Backup Folder:** During an "Update", a backup copy of the playlist is created (`.bak` on Linux, `bak` on Windows).
-In case of an error, your files are restored from it.
+-   **Backup Folder (`.bak`):** During an "Update," a backup copy of the playlist is created.
+In case of an error, your files are restored from here.

 **⚠️ Warning:** To ensure the program works correctly, **do not manually modify or delete** these files and folders.